jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likewise, when we see the same modes of transportation, working hours, and houses in Boston and Phoenix, we should see something is out of place.

-Different geographies, demographics, and weather give unique problems and thus force custom biologies, and they should produce different cyborgologies too.
+Different geographies, demographics, and weather give unique problems and thus force custom biologies, and they should create different cyborgologies too.

 If you're asking how humanity should evolve, I don't know.
 That's your choice.
 It's up to free lifeforms to adapt.
-But, I am sure we have none of the splendid diversity of life in Nature.
+But, I do know our cyborgology, has none of the splendid diversity of biology we've all watch in BBC Earth.

 <div style='position:relative; padding-bottom:calc(54.69% + 44px)'><iframe src='https://gfycat.com/ifr/BriefPersonalAlleycat' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/briefpersonalalleycat">via Gfycat</a></p>
 _If this was a Nature show, you could tell the difference between desert, mountain, or coastal life.
 You can't with us today.
 And that's a big problem.
 Credit: [Office Space](https://en.wikipedia.org/wiki/Office_Space)._

 The Western world's mass uniformity is why we're unhappy.
 We're forced to live in a world so interconnected with "just in time" economics our lives have little adaptions to make life easier.
-We should be free to adapt our housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.
+Profits and surplus depends on adapting new housing, work schedules, transportation methods, food supply, power generation, etc. to our local environment.

 But because we're stuck in the Industrial Age's and its mass uniformity, we're as unhappy as a camel forced to live in the Amazon.
+Being stuck in traffic is expecting a camel to enjoy swimming.

+It's a hateful experience, because it's simply not what we're designed to do.
+Unsurpringly, our society is bleeding money.
+Not the antagonists of course.
+But the rest of us.

-Can you imagine all the money a polar bear would owe trying to live in the Sahara?
+Because can you imagine all the money a polar bear would owe trying to live in the Sahara?
 Or a camel in the Amazon?
 You don't have to, just look down.

 ![Government debt](https://en.wikipedia.org/wiki/Consumer_debt#/media/File:Consumer_and_Government_Debt_as_a_%_of_GDP.png)
 _Industrial Age tools like suburban houses, gas cars, and junk food are too generic to give a return on their investment.
-We've borrowed from the future to avoid adapting ourselves, which we'll do in the era of mass-collaboration.
-Because you know what makes a camel happy?
+We've borrowed from the future to avoid adapting ourselves.
+We'll only evole more efficient lifestyles in the era of mass-collaboration.
+Because you know what makes a camel happy and rich?
 Living in the f*cking desert.
 Credit: [Wikipedia](https://en.wikipedia.org/wiki/Consumer_debt)._

 ## Ideologues Don't Care About Evolution